l0g1c-80m8/Service-Robot/README.md

 - Additionally install [xterm](https://invisible-island.net/xterm/) using the command <code>sudo apt-get install xterm</code>

 ### Building
-At the catkin_was root, use <code>catkin_make</code> to build the packages from source.
+At the catkin workspace root, use <code>catkin_make</code> to build the packages from source.

 ### Launching the Project
 To Launch the file go to the <code>scripts</code> directory and run the shell script of choice.
-The scripts will launch all the required ros nodes in different xterm terminal.
+The scripts will launch all the required ros nodes in different xterm terminals.
 The scripts perform the following tasks:
 - <code>test_slam.sh</code>: Launch the gazebo world containing the robot along with <code>slam_gmapping</code> node to perform slam and generate map, <code>rviz</code> to vizualize the results and <code>teleop_twist_keyboard</code> to allow manual control of the robot.
 - <code>test_navigation.sh</code>: Launch the gazebo world containing the robot along with <code>amcl</code> node to perform localization and <code>rviz</code> to vizualize the results.
 - <code>pick_objects.sh</code>: Launch the gazebo world containing the robot along with <code>amcl</code> node to perform localization, <code>rviz</code> to vizualize the results and <code>pick_objects</code> node to test and simulate the robot motion from spawn location to pickup point and finally to drop-off point.
 - <code>add_markers.sh</code>: Launch the gazebo world containing the robot along with <code>rviz</code> to vizualize the results and <code>add_markers</code> node to test and simulate the spawning of a visual object marker (purple colour) at the pickup and drop-off points.
-- <code>home_service.sh</code>: This script launches the full project to simulate the working of the home robot and orchastrate the pickup and delivery mission.
-It launches the gazebo world containing the robot along with <code>amcl</code> node to perform localization, <code>rviz</code> to vizualize the results, and <code>pick_objects</code> and <code>add_marker</code> nodes the orchastrate the robot mission (path-planning and dummy object marker vizualization).
+- <code>home_service.sh</code>: This script launches the full project to simulate the working of the service robot and orchastrate the pickup and delivery mission.
+It launches the gazebo world containing the robot along with <code>amcl</code> node to perform localization, <code>rviz</code> to vizualize the results, and <code>pick_objects</code> and <code>add_marker</code> nodes to orchastrate the robot mission (path-planning and dummy object marker vizualization).

 Run the scripts by invoking them as shell commands - <code>./<script_name>.sh</code>.
 If the script is not an executable, run the command <code>chmod +x <script_name>.sh</code> to make it an executable and then run the previous command.
 Alternatively, you can run the scripts using <code>bash <script_name>.sh</code> or <code>sh <script_name>.sh</code>